sophiedkk/worklab/docs/source/API.rst

 Kinematics (.move)
 -------------------------
 Basic functions for movement related data from optical tracking systems.
+If I have the time I will make a vector3d class.

 get_perp_vector
 ^^^^^^^^^^^^^^^